Vaggelis-Sotiropoulos/bart_buddy_mobile/README.md

 # bart_buddy_mobile

-A mobile client to interface with the bart_buddy server.
+A mobile client to interface with the bart_buddy GTFS server.
+This application takes real time train data and displays the BART trains in real time, texts users about delays and displays schedules for given routes.

 ## Team